ArseniyZh/ArseniyZh/README.md

 - 👋 Hi, I’m @ArseniyZh
 - 👀 I’m interested in python and web-development
 - 🌱 I’m currently learning in school
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to collaborate with Elon Musk
-- 📫 How to reach me ...
+- 📫 How to reach me teer_ok@mail.ru

 <!---
 ArseniyZh/ArseniyZh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.